 The above quote from a 13-year-old highlights a fantastic way to have your youth take ownership of ALS in his or her life, while engaging peers and school personnel.
 Some children or youths may want to do a presentation to their class to share their stories and experiences.
 By telling their story first, it can break down barriers and misconceptions about the parent with ALS and lessen the possibility of bullying.
-This allows the child/youth to tell his or her side of the story and put the information out there before someone can use it against the child.
+This allows the child/youth to tell his or her side of the story and put the information out there before someone can potentially use it against the child or bully them for having a parent or family member with ALS.

 As always, check in with your child to make sure he or she is comfortable doing this before offering it as an option to the class.
 The ALS Association can be a valuable tool in providing information, details, and charts about ALS for the youth to use.
 You may also want to consider having your youth interview the doctor or other health care professional about ALS, treatment, and dealing with ALS.